 Dormitory facilities for doctors and nurses may be included; the lot area in relation to the number of sleeping rooms or persons to be housed is such as to provide a unit density commensurate with that permitted on surrounding properties.

-163-14.
+§ 163-14.
 Special exceptions.

 Special exceptions permitted by the Zoning Hearing Board include the following:

-A rooming house, on a zoning lot having a minimum area of four thousand eight hundred (4,800) square feet plus three hundred (300) square feet for each sleeping room in excess of four (4), provided that the prescribed yard, lot width and height requirements for one- and twofamily dwellings are met, and provided further that the Board determines that the location of the use with respect to less intensive dwelling uses is such as to be not disturbing to such uses.
+A rooming house, on a zoning lot having a minimum area of four thousand eight hundred (4,800) square feet plus three hundred (300) square feet for each sleeping room in excess of four (4), provided that the prescribed yard, lot width and height requirements for one- and two-family dwellings are met, and provided further that the Board determines that the location of the use with respect to less intensive dwelling uses is such as to be not disturbing to such uses.

-A membership club, provided that neither restaurant nor bar facilities are established, and provided further that the Board determines the time of operation and the intensity of the use will not be disturbing to adjacent residential uses.
+B. A membership club, provided that neither restaurant nor bar facilities are established, and provided further that the Board determines the time of operation and the intensity of the use will not be disturbing to adjacent residential uses.

-A funeral home, on a zoning lot having a minimum area of four thousand eight hundred (4,800) square feet plus three hundred (300) square feet for each chapel, provided that the prescribed yard, lot width and height requirements for a one-family dwelling are met; the main building shall be located not nearer than one hundred (100) feet to an R-1 District; there shall be no crematory, receiving vault, preparation room or display of merchandise or advertising visible from outside the main or accessory buildings; there shall be no loading or unloading of merchandise or bodies of deceased persons on public property; there shall be no parking or standing of motor vehicles on public property; and off-street parking space shall be provided at the rate of four (4) spaces for each chapel; and provided further that the Board determines that the scale of business in relationship to the character of the uses around the particular location will be such as to be not detrimental to or alter the character of the neighborhood.
+C. A funeral home, on a zoning lot having a minimum area of four thousand eight hundred (4,800) square feet plus three hundred (300) square feet for each chapel, provided that the prescribed yard, lot width and height requirements for a one-family dwelling are met; the main building shall be located not nearer than one hundred (100) feet to an R-1 District; there shall be no crematory, receiving vault, preparation room or display of merchandise or advertising visible from outside the main or accessory buildings; there shall be no loading or unloading of merchandise or bodies of deceased persons on public property; there shall be no parking or standing of motor vehicles on public property; and off-street parking space shall be provided at the rate of four (4) spaces for each chapel; and provided further that the Board determines that the scale of business in relationship to the character of the uses around the particular location will be such as to be not detrimental to or alter the character of the neighborhood.

-A tourist home, on a zoning lot having a minimum area of four thousand eight hundred (4,800) square feet plus three hundred (300) square feet for each sleeping room in excess of four (4), provided that the prescribed yard, lot width and height requirements for a one-family dwelling are met; only overnight accommodations for not more than five (5) transient guest are offered; and the Board determines that the location of the use with respect to less intensive dwelling uses is such as to be not disturbing to such uses.
+D. A tourist home, on a zoning lot having a minimum area of four thousand eight hundred (4,800) square feet plus three hundred (300) square feet for each sleeping room in excess of four (4), provided that the prescribed yard, lot width and height requirements for a one-family dwelling are met; only overnight accommodations for not more than five (5) transient guest are offered; and the Board determines that the location of the use with respect to less intensive dwelling uses is such as to be not disturbing to such uses.

 E. Noncommercial swimming pools.